Berardius: Baird's

-The historic and current status of the northern species in northwestern coastal Pacific outside the Japanese EEZ are vague, especially within North and South Korea and China.
-Some groups still survive in the Japanese archipelago but are under serious threat by commercial whaling activities.
-The species is not thought to occur in Chinese waters (or at least is not resident), and the origin of a skeletal specimen at the Zhejiang Museum of Natural History, although claimed to be national, is unreliable.
-However, archaeological and capture records by Japanese whalers suggest that there may have been historical migrant groups of Baird's beaked whales that once regularly reached the Yellow and Bohai Seas, especially around the island of Lingshan off Jiaozhou Bay and off Dalian, at least until the mid-16th century, until being wiped out by Japanese whalers.
-This may have included regions at least as far south as the Zhoushan archipelago.
-See also Wildlife of China for natural histories of large cetaceans in this region.
+Baird's beaked whales are not found in southern Chinese waters because they prefer cooler waters, but may be seasonal in colder northern waters.
+Capture records by Japanese whalers suggest that there may have been historical migrant groups of Baird's beaked whales that once regularly reached the Yellow and Bohai Seas, especially around the island of Lingshan off Jiaozhou Bay and off Dalian, This may have included regions at least as far south as the Zhoushan archipelago.
 12 individuals were caught as by-catch along the east coasts of the Korean Peninsula between 1996 and 2012.
 Canada; Japan; Korea, Democratic People's Republic of Korea; Mexico; Russian; United States, (Taylor et al. 2008).
 Endemic to the North Pacific Ocean and the adjacent seas.
 There are two different stocks of Baird beaked whales that the National Oceanic and Atmospheric Administration (NOAA) keeps track of for management of the species, the Alaska stock and the California-Oregon-Washington stock.
 (NOAA website).
 According to the Alaska 2017 stock report, the range of the Baird's beaked whale is north of the Cape Navarn (62o N) and Central Sea of Okhotsk (57o N) that spans to St. Matthew Island, the Pribilof Islands, and the northern Gulf of Alaska.
 (Alaska Stock assessment report and Balcomb 1989).

 The seasonal distribution can be observed when the Baird's beaked whales spend the summer months in the Sea of Okhotsk and the Bering Sea between April–May to October.
 (Tomilin 1957, Kasuya 2002, Alaska Stock assessment report 2017).
 The wintering habitats is assumed to be located in the northern Gulf of Alaska which was determined by using acoustic detection, (Baumann-Pickering et al. 2012b. and Alaska Stock assessment report 2017.)